 For instance, we can add a complete list of cars properties in the “Extra” tab for the curious automobile enthusiast.
-Let’s give them that chance.
-To do that, we will use the
+To do so, we’ll use the

-cerulean theme.
+cerulean theme will do the trick.
 It is simple to change the theme now, as it requires changing just one parameter in the

 Here’s what the dashboard looks like after the change.